In the previous sections, we used two applications:

 This certainly works for the small case where we want to run two applications back to back and where the first app runs in a few seconds.

-Also, what do we do in cases where one of the apps returns a non zero exit code?
+Also, what do we do in cases where one of the apps returns a non-zero exit code (that is, it ends with an error of some kind)?
 Spring Cloud Data Flow provides a solution for this issue through the use of composed tasks.

 A composed task is a directed graph where each node of the graph is a task application.
 For the two applications (